shuzhao-li-lab/MorPHiC_prlr_cyp19a1_ptn/README.md

 POTENTIAL ISSUES:

+Khipu is using the default mass search grid, this includes isotopologues that are highly unlikely.
+We can probably restrict the isotopologue search grid to the m, m+13C1, m+13C2 and maybe the m+13C3 isotopologues in the future.

 The 80% cutoff rule may eliminate features that are only in a subset of samples but also does a great job eliminating noise.
 It is a trade off, but some form of group filtering may be better suited for finding significant metabolites.